-A significant finding of this work is that almost all measures in the CQMC core sets are disparitiessensitive, suggesting that implementation of the core measures is an important strategy in advancing equity.
-Although 14 measures did not meet the criteria for disparities sensitivity using this approach, the Health Equity Workgroup recognized that all measures likely have some level of disparity, but the disparities may not have been measured yet, or more resources are needed in those areas to assess the disparities.
-The Workgroup also recognized the need to prioritize which measures to implement and stratify to make measurement and improvement feasible, particularly as there are often limited resources to support such work.
-The Workgroup identified three strategies to enable further identification and prioritization of disparities observed within measures that compose current CQMC core sets: (1) Determine which measures to dedicate resources to; (2) Improve the ability to stratify measures by modifying measure specification and testing requirements; and (3) Stratify data to assess disparities and inform setting benchmarks.
+A significant finding of this work is that almost all measures in the CQMC core sets are considered disparities-sensitive, suggesting that implementation of the core measures is an important strategy in advancing equity.
+Although 13 measures did not meet the criteria for disparities sensitivity using this approach, the Health Equity Workgroup recognized that all measures likely have some level of disparity, but the disparities may not have been measured yet, or more resources are needed in those areas to assess the disparities.
+While this work is an initial step towards prioritization, the Workgroup also recognized the need to further prioritize which measures to implement and stratify to make measurement and improvement feasible, particularly because there are often limited resources to support such work.
+The Workgroup identified three strategies to enable further identification and prioritization of disparities observed within measures to; (2) Improve the ability to stratify measures by modifying measure specification and testing requirements; and (3) Stratify data to assess disparities and inform setting benchmarks.
+One potential additional prioritization approach, the lens of disparities-sensitive measures that are broadly applicable, was briefly explored in this phase of work.
+This approach and additional approaches and criteria will be explored in the next phase of work.

 NQF reviewed foundational literature, measure databases, and measures included in value-based programs to identify existing measures and measure concepts that are not currently in the CQMC core sets that promote health equity and are publicly available.
 A total of 31 additional existing measures and measure concepts were identified, and the CQMC's measure selection principles were applied.
-After eliminating 20 measures and measure concepts that addressed health at the population level or were index measures (i.e., assesses a topic using more than one data item)8, a total of 11 measures and measure concepts remained at the clinician, facility, or plan level of analysis.
+After eliminating 20 measures and measure concepts that addressed health at the population level or were index measures (i.e., assesses a topic using more than one data item), a total of 11 measures and measure concepts remained at the clinician, facility, or plan level of analysis.
 These 11 measures and measure concepts were then categorized into domains for the CQMC that promote health equity.
 The domains are Enablers of Cultural Responsiveness, Access, Social Needs/Risks, Quality of Care, and an Equity Ecosystem.